-- The health, safety and wellbeing of children according to the Child Safe Standards is paramount
+- Our priority is to ensure the health, safety and wellbeing of children according to the Child Safe Standards and National Quality Standards.

 - Every child has the right to quality education and care, regardless of background, ethnicity, culture, beliefs, gender, age, socioeconomic status, ability, family structure or lifestyle in accordance with the United Nations Convention of the Rights of the Child.

-- Children’s individual needs, interests and experiences are recognised, embraced and supported.
+- Children’s individual needs, ideas, interests, and experiences are recognised, embraced and supported.

-- Children are treated equitably and with respect.
+- Children are treated equally and with respect.

 - Promoting inclusive practices ensures the successful participation of all children.

-- In embracing, understanding, and embedding the cultures and beliefs of the First Nations Peoples.
+- Embracing, understanding, and embedding the cultures and beliefs of the First Nations Peoples.

 - Promoting and adopting sustainable practices will care for our environment now and in the future.